New Sessions Start

 • Prologue: Dragonmountclick here to get PDF (from The Eye of the World)

-There are 14 main books, a prequel, a text just about the lore, four short stories, an encyclopedia, and an origins book.
-Currently there are 16 episodes out of the television series (season 3 should come out in 2025).
-So there is a lot of content to this world and I will be happy to talk through some pieces of it.
-You can skip this session and focus on the pieces we are exploring together rather than get pulled deeper into the details at this time.
+The Wheel of Time is composed of fourteen main books, a prequel, a text just about the lore, four short stories, an encyclopedia, and an origins book.
+Currently there are sixteen episodes out of the television series (season 3 should come out in 2025).
+So there is a lot of content to this world and I will be happy to talk through some pieces of it; though it is also fun to drop in to the story wherever we are and find out what resonates with you.

-Theme of the Night: Shadows All Around.
+Theme of the Night: Waiting.

 Guiding Questions: